abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

         9         21
         275       300

     The first line contains the number of nodes, including the depot.
-We have a depot and 20 nodes.
-The following 21 lines represent a distance matrix.
-The first row is the distance from the depot to the other nodes.
+The ``n20w20.001`` instance has a depot and 20 nodes.
-    The first column is the distance from the other nodes to the depot.
-This distance typically represents the travel time between nodes :math:`i` and :math:`j`, plus the service time at node :math:`i`.
+    The following 21 lines represent the distance matrix.
+This distance typically represents the travel time between nodes :math:`i` and :math:`j`, **plus** the service time at node :math:`i`.
-    The distance matrix is not necessarily symmetrical.
+    The distance matrix is **not** necessarily **symmetrical**.
 The next 21 lines represent the time windows (earliest, latest) for each node, one per line.
 The first node is the depot.

     When then sum of service time is not 0, it is given in a comment on the last line: